MohammadJozaa7/Project-14-4-2018/README.md

   10- what i undestand from react need to make files:
     1- server: inside it the file to open server
-  2- helper: if i want to use some helper function
-  3- client side:
-  4- data base: the main schema and data base
+    2- helper: if i want to use some helper function 3- client side: have the dist (the mian page) and src have the copmponent like   service 4- data base: the main schema and data base

-  11-
+  11- after do that i change the data and call save function

-  12-
+  12- to be honest
+  i undestand 70% from this code (i copy and refactory it bacause no time to start again) and really I try to undestand all things to can start from scarcth but i spend yseterday and today for that

   13-